rwexler/chem-402-5020/book/_build/html/_sources/chapter-02/section-01.md

 :figwidth: 100%
 :align: center

-An isolated system, exchanging neither energy nor matter with the surroundings.
+An isolated system, exchanging neither energy nor matter with its surroundings.
 ```

 ### Fundamental Postulate of Statistical Mechanics